Family and friends gathering together in good cheer. It is fun…and exhausting!

 If you experience chronic pain or another illness, you know we often run on a very limited supply of energy.
 Illness already takes a lot out of us.
 In this respect, a person is like a car.
 If a car has only a quarter of a tank of gas, depending on how many places the car travels and how much gas is required, the tank eventually reaches empty and the car stops, becomes non-functional, until the tank is filled up again.

-Each activity in the day, from getting out of bed, to brushing teeth, to going to work, picking up the kids, requires a cert amount of fuel from his or her “tank”.
-Once the tank is empty, the energy is often gone for that day.
+Each activity in the day, from getting out of bed, to brushing teeth, going to work, picking up the kids, and on and on uses a certain amount of fuel from his or her “tank”.
+Once the tank is empty, the energy is often gone for that day, and perhaps, the next.
 You can run on fumes, pushing through more activities, but this only exacerbates illness’ symptoms.
 If we keep pushing ourselves without fuel, we burn ourselves out and fall apart emotionally and or physically.

 Holiday Stress Busters